arduino/YunWebUI/README.md

-# Arduino Yún Web panel
+# Arduino/Genuino Yún 101 or Yún Shield Web panel

 This is the web configuration panel and REST api provider you find running on your Yún at http://arduino.local/